Facebook Tips & Strategies

 1. Navigate to your Page on a desktop.

-2. From the left-hand menu, click on "Professional Dashboard."
+2. From the left menu, click on "Professional Dashboard."

 3. In the dashboard, click on "Insights."

-4. Within Insights, find and click on the "Audience" tab.
+4. Within Insights, go to the "Audience" tab.

 Here, you'll find demographic breakdowns that are far more actionable than a simple name list:

 • Age and Gender: See a clear breakdown of the age ranges and genders that make up your audience.
 Are you unknowingly reaching a younger demographic than you expected?
 Is your audience predominantly female?
-This data helps you fine-tune your messaging, tone, and the imagery you use.
+This data helps you fine-tune your messaging, tone, and imagery.

-• Top Cities and Countries: This is powerful information.
-Discovering you have a significant follower base in an unexpected city or country can unlock new opportunities.
-You could run targeted ads for that location, create content celebrating a local holiday, or even investigate setting up local distribution.
+• Top Cities and Countries: Discovering you have a significant follower base in an unexpected city or country can open new opportunities.
+You could run targeted ads for that location, create content celebrating a local holiday, or consider setting up local distribution.

 Your follower list tells you who is in your audience, your Insights tell you about your audience as a collective.
 Use them together.
 When you launch a campaign tailored to a demographic from your Insights (e.g., women aged 25-34 in Dallas), you can then check your new follower list to see if you’re attracting the right kind of people, giving you a complete feedback loop.